Cycle Challenge FAQs

 We will be sending out a survey monkey link at the end of each week for participants to share their total distance.
 This will have to be backed up by your record sheet.

-You can see how you and your team are doing when you log into your Active Travel Logger and go to ‘Team Statistics’.
-On the page ‘My Active Travel Logger’ calendar on the bottom right of the page you will see your team average figures to date along with information on Calories burned, CO2 saved, fuel and tolls and parking saved.
+You can see how you and your team are doing when you log into your Active Travel Logger and go to ‘Team Progress’.
+On this page, you will see your team average figures to date along with information on Calories burned.

-Your team's progress will also be shown on an overall Leader Board
+Your team's progress will also be shown on the Leaderboards

 Prizes are provided by the National Transport Authority.
 For further information on prizes, please see the Prizes page